ckuelker/pankyll-documentation/en_US/Documentation/Features/imprint.md

 ```

 For the [URL] to work correctly you should not add a prefix.
 The prefix of the
-[URL] will be added by [Pankyll] and it depends on the site configuration in
+[URL] will be added by [Pankyll] and it depends on the website configuration in
 `cfg.yaml`.
 If you imprint link points to a directory create an index
 [Markdown] file.
 If you prefer a named link, it should point to the [HTML] file
 that either exists in static or that will be created by [Pankyll] from a